SHARE

 What rules are there for wood burners and fireplaces in Sweden?

-With the price of electricity and heating going up, many people in Sweden have turned to wood burners and fireplaces to help heat their homes and lower their heating costs.
+The colder weather is drawing in, and many people in Sweden will soon be firing up wood burners and fireplaces to help heat their homes during the winter.
 What rules do you have to bear in mind?

 What rules are there for wood burners and fireplaces in Sweden?